-- Local Controller and Cabinet furnished and/or installed will be measured by EACH TYPE Controller and Cabinet (mounting specified); and erected in place as shown on the Plans including miscellaneous electronics, load switches, wiring, electrical connection, ground rod, ground wire, and all related hardware. - Furnishing and/or Installing a Concrete Cabinet Foundation will be measured by EACH and will include anchor bolts and all necessary hardware.
+- Local Controller and Cabinet furnished and/or installed will be measured by EACH TYPE Controller and Cabinet (mounting specified); and erected in place as shown on the Plans including miscellaneous electronics, load switches, wiring, electrical connection, ground rod, ground wire, and all related hardware.
+This includes a concrete cabinet foundation, anchor bolts and all necessary hardware. - Furnishing and/or Installing a Concrete Cabinet Foundation will be measured by EACH and will include anchor bolts and all necessary hardware.